 Taxes.
 Landlord pays all real estate taxes, assessments, and governmental charges for the Building and the Land (collectively, “Taxes”), and Tenant’s Proportionate Share of Taxes will be included in the Operating Expenses charged to Tenant.
-Landlord will pay Taxes in the maximum number of installments permitted by Legal Requirements (unless otherwise directed by Tenant), and Tenant’s obligation to pay such Taxes as part of Operating Expenses will be limited to each installment or prorated share thereof.
 Landlord will forward copies of all notices, invoices, and statements relating to Taxes.
-[IF SINGLE-TENANT: Upon notice to Landlord, which must be provided at least thirty (30) days prior to the applicable deadline (but in no event less than ten (10) days after receiving notice of the deadline or of the valuation of the Premises, whichever is later), Tenant (acting on behalf of Landlord) may contest the amount, validity, or application of any Taxes or liens, at Tenant’s sole cost.
-If Tenant does not exercise this right, Landlord may contest such Taxes and shall promptly notify Tenant of any such contest.]
-[IF MULTI-TENANT: Provided that Tenant occupies more than fifty percent (50%) of the Building, Landlord must notify Tenant at least thirty (30) days prior to the applicable deadline whether it intends to contest the amount, validity, or application of any Taxes or liens.
-If Landlord indicates that it will not or does not institute such proceedings at least twenty (20) days prior to the applicable deadline, then upon notice to Landlord, Tenant (acting on behalf of Landlord) may institute such proceedings.]
-If Tenant exercises this right, Tenant will have exclusive control over the prosecution and conclusion of such contest and Landlord shall provide Cooperation Efforts with Tenant’s prosecution.
+Upon notice to Landlord, which must be provided at least thirty (30) days prior to the applicable deadline (but in no event less than ten (10) days after receiving notice of the deadline or of the valuation of the Premises, whichever is later), Tenant (acting on behalf of Landlord) may contest the amount, validity, or application of any Taxes or liens, at Tenant’s sole cost.
+If Tenant does not exercise this right, Landlord may contest such Taxes and shall promptly notify Tenant of any such contest.If Tenant exercises this right, Tenant will have exclusive control over the prosecution and conclusion of such contest and Landlord shall provide Cooperation Efforts with Tenant’s prosecution.
 All reductions, refunds, or rebates of Taxes paid or payable by Tenant as an Operating Expense, whether as a consequence of a Tenant proceeding or otherwise, will be refunded by Landlord to Tenant (less reasonable costs or expenses incurred by Landlord).
 For avoidance of doubt, nothing in this Section is intended to cause Tenant to be treated as an agent of Landlord.
-In no event will Tenant be liable for any estate, inheritance, gift, franchise, gross receipts, federal, state or local income taxes of Landlord (or tax in lieu thereof) or any other tax that is or may be imposed against the rents payable under this Lease or upon Landlord’s income or profits, “roll-back” or similar taxes attributable to periods before the Lease Term, penalties or interest other than those attributable to Tenant’s failure to comply timely with its obligations under this Lease, or special assessments incurred as a result of the initial construction or subsequent enlargement of the Building or the Land.
+In no event will Tenant be liable for any estate, inheritance, gift, franchise, gross receipts, federal, state or local income taxes of Landlord (or tax in lieu thereof) or any other tax that is or may be imposed against the rents payable under this Lease or upon Landlord’s income or profits, “roll-back” or similar taxes attributable to periods before the Lease Term, or penalties or interest other than those attributable to Tenant’s failure to comply timely with its obligations under this Lease.
 If any tax for which Tenant is liable hereunder is levied or assessed, Tenant will be responsible for such taxes and will pay the same either directly or as part of Operating Expenses.
 Landlord pays (and such amounts will not be included in Operating Expenses) any transfer taxes or recording fees imposed by any governmental agency or municipality with respect to (a) this Lease, any memorandum of this Lease, any amendment, modification, or extension of this Lease, any transfer occurring with regard to this Lease, any financing of Landlord’s interest in the Building or the Land, or the exercise of any options granted under this Lease; or (b) any transfer of any interest in the Building or the Land or direct or indirect interests in Landlord.
-[IF SITE IS IN CALIFORNIA: ADDRESS PROPOSITION 13.]

 Insurance.